About

 Vermelle “Bunny” Smith Rodrigues was born and raised in Georgetown, S.C.
 She was a South Carolina Community Scholar in the Traditional Arts. and was known locally, regionally and nationally as an expert and advocate for the Gullah people and culture.
 A storyteller, folklorist, and community organizer, she was also an artist.
 Her Michelle Obama Story Quilt was featured in the 2013 Presidential Inauguration Parade in Washington, D.C., and is now part of the permanent collection of the Smithsonian’s National Museum of African American History and Culture.
 Her Gullah Ooman Story Quilt was featured in the U.S. State Department's Art in Embassies (AIE) program and the quilt was for many years on the title wall of the Children's Museum of Houston's "Cum Yah Gullah" exhibit.

 Andrew Rodrigues, J.D. was a historian, retired attorney, and Gullah Geechee and second-generation Cape Verdean-American.
 Born and raised in Boston, MA, he originally came to South Carolina on an athletic scholarship to South Carolina State College.
 He was a chemist by training but left his job with the U.S. Food and Drug Administration after he attained a law degree from Suffolk University in Boston.
-He was the first Black attorney to work in the legal department of Bethlehem Steel in Bethlehem, PA.
-When he retired from Steel, he and his wife Bunny moved to her hometown of Georgetown.
-A historian, Andrew has lectured widely on the African Diaspora and the historical, economic and cultural contributions of the Gullah people to South Carolina.
-He did extensive scholarly research on the cultivation of rice, indigo and open-land cattle ranching in South Carolina.
-The lectures were delivered from the Gullah perspective, one that is not often heard.
-He passed away in 2023.
+He worked for the National Labor Relations Board until he received a job offer from Bethlehem Steel that he couldn’t refuse.
+He was the first and only African-American attorney to work in the Steel’s legal department.
+When he retired from Steel, he and Bunny moved to her hometown of Georgetown.
+A historian, researcher, and advocate, Andrew lectured widely on the African Diaspora and the historical, economic and cultural contributions of the Gullah people to America, especially South Carolina.
+He did extensive scholarly research on the cultivation of rice, indigo and open-range cattle ranching in South Carolina.
+His lectures were delivered from the Gullah perspective.